 Every makeup artist has to eat!
-If you’re thinking of becoming a makeup artist, you’re probably looking for a career with a decent salary outlook, to ensure you can make a livable wage out of your makeup career.
+If you’re thinking of becoming a makeup artist, you’re probably looking for a makeup career with a decent salary outlook so you can make a livable wage.
 Luckily, makeup artist salaries are looking pretty favorable right now, and demand for these professionals is pretty high.

 But makeup artistry is a very broad field, and certain careers within the makeup industry will definitely be higher-paying than others.
-Today, we’re going to look at some of the top paying makeup careers and how you can join them.
+Today, we’re going to look at some of the top paying makeup careers out there and how you can enter them.

 Celebrity Makeup Artist

 Celebrities are ready to pay top dollar to look their best.
 But being a celebrity makeup artist takes much more than being an amazing MUA.
 You have to have a great personality and flexibility to boot.
 Celebrities can be the most fun and interesting makeup clients you’ll ever have!
-But working with and around celebrities can often add to the stress of an already stressful job.
-You’ll want to be confident in your abilities and have amazing interpersonal and stress management skills.
+But working with, and around, celebrities can often add to the stress of an already stressful job.
+You need to be confident in your abilities and have amazing interpersonal and stress management skills.

 If you’re interested in this career path, check out Nathan Johnson’s guide to becoming a celebrity MUA.